“If you want happiness for a lifetime – help the next generation.” –Chinese Proverb

-Consider using these five strategies that are key to their engagement:
+Consider using these 5 strategies that are key to their engagement:

-- Coach, coach, coach.
 Motivated and open to feedback, Millennials are eager to do well and easy to coach.
 They want to hear from managers often about their progress throughout the course of the month – or even week.
-If you catch a millennial regressing, approach that time as an opportunity for learning.
+If you catch a Millennial regressing, approach that time as an opportunity for learning.
 They want to know where they can improve to become the star employees they strive to be.

 - David Grossman